"In this Special Series, I document my complete paint & body restoration along with the exterior upgrades to CSL specifications.

 For custom shops.

-Along his journey, Jonathan has used various different paint brands such as PPG, HOK and various BASF lines to land his preferred mix.
+Along my journey, I have used various different paint brands such as PPG, HOK and various BASF lines to land his preferred mix.

 He furthered his craft by developing his own mixes of candy and translucide finishes.